 You can do everything right, but employee theft still happens.
 An estimated $3-6 billion of revenue is lost annually as a result.

 Does it mean your employees are bad people?
 Not necessarily.
 But tough personal times — or pure temptation — can lead good people to make bad professional choices and justify illegal behavior.
-Reducing or eliminating cash held on premises for tipping out reduces the risk (and temptation) of both minor skimming and major theft.
+Reducing or eliminating cash held on premises for tipping out mitigates the risk (and temptation) of both minor skimming and major theft.

-Other employers round up or down on tips, which either inflates the tip outs or withholds money that is supposed to be payable to the employee.
+Other employers round up or down to the nearest dollar to make the cash counting process easier — which either inflates the tip outs or withholds money that is supposed to be payable to the employee.
 The rationale used in both cases is that eventually it all evens out.

 As the head of that family, you can make choices to further promote employee safety.
 For example, employees feel safer and more secure leaving at night without cash in their pockets.
 They also report that tipping out in something other than cash means they tend to spend less of their tips on frivolous things.